 “Intellectual Property Right” means copyright, trade marks (whether registered or not), patents, registered designs, trade secrets, database rights, design rights, service marks and other intellectual property rights and rights to claim something as confidential information, including in other jurisdictions that grant similar rights.

-“Namespace” means a TLD or 2LD.
+“Namespace” means a TLD or SLD.

 “Party” means either of the parties to this Agreement, namely the Registry and the Registrar.